devsfm/dev-setup/README.md

-Here’s your README in Markdown format with consistent formatting and some minor adjustments for readability:

 # Dev Setup

 This repository contains my personalized development environment setup, including configuration files (dotfiles), SSH setup instructions, and scripts to automate setup on any new machine.
 It ensures a consistent environment across devices, making it easy to get started with development quickly.